NVMeTCP-IP Core for 25G Datasheet

 In

-IO Port number for the host system
+The IO port number for the host system.

 TrgMACMode